dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 and append `npm` to the module name like we did in the code snippet for the auth service above.

-Open the whistleblower api service and add this to it:
+Open the whistleblower API service and add this to it:

 _app/services/whistleblowerapi.js_